 We were so lucky the weather was glorious as we enjoyed the breathtaking Birds of flight, whist Jack and I desperately tried to get a great photo.
 Jack won the photography competition and to be honest has gloated ever since ha ha.

-The boys were desperate to visit the Horrible Histories displays again, these and the whole horrible history concept are just genius, they have had the boys fully engaged and understanding history since a young age.
+They are a great activity for kids.
+The whole horrible history concept are just genius, they have had the boys fully engaged and understanding history since a young age.
 It’s fantastic how they show history warts and all in way that kids just get.

 I honestly will never ever get bored with this, they are stunning and feel so peaceful.
-It is great that wildlife roams free and the Peacocks walking amongst the visitors without a care in the world is wonderful to see, I can not believe they even pose for photographs.
+It is great that wildlife roams free and the Peacocks walking amongst the visitors without a care in the world is wonderful to see.
+I cannot believe they even pose for photographs.

 There is also lots of open space for kids to run about making it very family and toddler friendly.